Create, assign, and manage roles

 Core Administration

-| System entity | Description |
+| System Entity | Description |

 |---|---|

-| Account and Authenticator Settings | Controls the settings of the authenticators available in Identity as a Service; required to access the KBA WordMaps feature. |
+| Account and Authenticator Settings | Controls the settings of the authenticators available in IDaaS; required to access the KBA WordMaps feature. |

-| Account Branding Customization | Allows administrators to customize the appearance of their Identity as a Service account and email templates. |
+| Account Branding Customization | Allows administrators to customize the appearance of their IDaaS account and email templates. |

 | Account Entitlement Status | Allows administrators to see the number of entitlements assigned to their account. |